- Policy Context

 Background and Context

-It is useful to supply general background information about the proposed development, including any arrangements that have been made for the management of the building once it becomes operational, particularly where the operator may be separate from the developer/client.
+It is useful to supply general background information about the proposed development, including any arrangements that have been made for the management of the building once it becomes operational, particularly where the operator may be separate from the developer or client.
 There are a number of mechanisms that universities and developers may use to address provision, including the following:

 - University Owned Accommodation: where a university may choose to own land and buildings.
 The University has total control over rental costs, rent durations, and the quality of the accommodation (e.g. Queen’s University Belfast’s Elm’s Village).